sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartAttributeDescription.md

 ### -AttributeID
 Specifies attribute id.

-The result is cumulative and includes attributes specified in -AttributeID, -AttributeIDHex, and -AttributeName parameters.
+The result is cumulative and includes all attributes specified in -AttributeID, -AttributeIDHex, and -AttributeName parameters.

 ```yaml
 Type: Int32[]